The Taxi Driver

 J. Jegatheeswaran

-Esan has been driving passengers around Jaffna in his trusty Morris Oxford for nearly twenty years.
-He remembers the times of scarcity following government embargoes on fuel and the need to adapt to survive.
+Esan has driven passengers around Jaffna in his Morris Oxford for nearly twenty years.
+During the years of embargo and fuel scarcity, when many vehicles stood idle, his car remained on the road.

 Transcript and translations